MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/about-metadata-search-and-browse-with-your-wcf-lob-adapter-sdk-adapter.md

 ---
 description: "Learn more about: About metadata search and browse with your WCF LOB Adapter SDK adapter"
-title: "About metadata search and browse with your WCF LOB Adapter SDK adapter | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
+title: "About metadata search and browse with your WCF LOB Adapter SDK adapter" ms.custom: "" ms.date: "06/08/2017" ms.prod: "biztalk-server" ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 1dc529ba-86ce-4f83-a4f8-73f5765308e2
-caps.latest.revision: 9
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # About metadata search and browse with your WCF LOB Adapter SDK adapter
 Unlike a static service built using the [!INCLUDE[nextref_btsWinCommFoundation](../../includes/nextref-btswincommfoundation-md.md)], adapters built using the [!INCLUDE[afproductnameshort](../../includes/afproductnameshort-md.md)] can provide dynamic information about the types and operations available in a line-of-business system.
 Developers can support the following operations: